• Bloglovin

 Gluten-Free Pumpkin Cake with Caramel Frosting

-More pumpkin gluten-free Thanksgiving desserts to make this fall!
+Gluten-free pumpkin desserts to make this fall!

 I prepared my neighbors that they should expect nightly dessert from now the end of the year.
-While you’re making your Thanksgiving plans, here are a few of my favorite pumpkin gluten-free Thanksgiving desserts for inspiration.
-Of course, be sure to check out the #VirtualPumpkinParty for more recipe ideas!

 • Hazelnut pumpkin chocolate chip cookies